-News update: In December 2017, Naomi deposited her first draft of The Power which will be a focus for MA students of Contemporary Fiction.
+News update: In December 2017, Naomi deposited her first draft of The Power.
 A discussion of the draft and her creative process with The Power was included in a recent Guardian interview.

 Alderman, on depositing her archive at UEA: "I'm delighted that my archive will be stored at UEA.
 I have very happy memories of my year of MA study, which really changed my life, helping to form my writing and my working habits.
 Many of my papers relate to my time there - and it seems the natural home for them.
 I'm thrilled to be in such distinguished company, and to be working with a team who are helping to make sense of the objects and papers of my life.”